Low Tide Fossils

 Exploring the ancient shores of the Jurassic Coast, I search for remnants of life from over 180 million years ago.
 My focus is on uncovering ammonites – the iconic coiled fossils that once thrived in prehistoric tropical seas.
 The videos below offer a glimpse into the process: splitting open layers of Blue Lias and other sedimentary rock to reveal the hidden beauty within.

 One highlight includes an example of Asteroceras, a distinctive genus of ammonite preserved in remarkable detail.
 These moments capture not just the thrill of discovery, but a direct connection to Earth's deep past – one fossil at a time.
-I use a variety of specialist tools from Air Abrasives, to Numatic Scribes to ensure the fossils are exposed with minimal impact, from the beach to your doorstep.
+I use a variety of specialist tools from Air Abrasives, to Numatic Scribes to ensure the fossils are exposed with minimal impact.

 About